MahoCommerce/maho/README.md

 **Maho is a new tree growing from time-tested roots – familiar in essence, yet branching out in exciting new directions.**

+## Code of Conduct

+We are committed to fostering a welcoming and inclusive community, thus we ask all participants to [review and abide by our Code of Conduct](https://github.com/MahoCommerce/maho?tab=coc-ov-file) in full.
+Violations will be addressed promptly.